-- Closed Sites: Sites that have been closed either because they have been cleaned up or it has been determined that no cleanup is necessary - Backlogged Sites: Sites identified as potentially needing cleanup, but are on a waiting list for further investigation - > Active Sites: Sites that are currently being actively investigated or remediated
+- ➤ Closed Sites: Sites that have been closed either because they have been cleaned up or it has been determined that no cleanup is necessary - > Backlogged Sites: Sites identified as potentially needing cleanup, but are on a waiting list for further investigation - > Active Sites: Sites that are currently being actively investigated or remediated

-LUST trends: July 1, 2006 to June 30, 2007
+Petroleum Remediation trends: July 1, 2007 to June 30, 2008

-The chart below shows the cumulative number of sites that have had releases in the last several years.
+The chart below shows the cumulative number of sites that have had releases identified in the last several years.
 The second chart shows the cumulative amount that the program has spent on investigation and cleanup.

-Cumulative Title 200 Disbursements (last 10 years through FY07)
+Cumulative Title 200 Disbursements (last 10 years through FY08)